bushuhui/learn_programming/6_tools/latex/Readme.md

 ## Templates

-> Search on Internet, here is only an old template of NWPU bachelor paper found on Internet
+> Search on Internet, here is only a template of NWPU bachelor paper.

-[NWPU bachelor template](./nwpu_template/Bachelor/README) contains schedule, English paper translate and Bachelor paper 3 parts.
-Requires to install some fonts(or replace them according to requirements).However, some problems exist.

 [This one](https://gitee.com/pi-lab/template_bachelor) is more powerful and well formed.